rwieczor/recursive_Neyman/README.md

 # recursive_Neyman
 R codes for article:
-Jacek Wesołowski, Robert Wieczorkowski, Wojciech Wójciak (2020), Recursions for optimal allocation in stratified sampling under one-sided bounds on sample strata sizes
+Jacek Wesołowski, Robert Wieczorkowski, Wojciech Wójciak, Optimality of the recursive Neyman allocation, Journal of Survey Statistics and Methodology (2022) 10, 1263–1275

 Main code with numerical experiments is in the file "Numerical_experiments.R"